Paytakaran: Etymology

-Paytakaran is interpreted as "the land of Pʻayt", applied by Medians to this territory to their north, from Median *karan- ("border, region, land", compare with Lankaran).
+Anahit Perikhanian interprets Paytakaran as "the land of Pʻayt", applied by Medians to this territory to their north, from Median *karan- ("border, region, land", compare with Lankaran).
 Pʻayt is probably the name of a Caspian tribe.
 Pʻayt also means "wood" in Armenian, although Heinrich Hübschmann and others reject any connection with this word and believe the etymology to be non-Armenian.
+Hewsen suggests that the name is composed of Armenian pʻayt 'wood' and Middle Persian garān 'mountains', with the overall meaning 'wooded/forested mountains', appropriate for the Talysh range bordering the province on the south.
 In the classical Armenian sources, Paytakaran is mentioned as the name of the province only in the 7th-century geography Ashkharatsʻoytsʻ and the history of Ghevond, while the city of the same name is mentioned more frequently.
 Paytarakan/Caspiane/Kaspkʻ is also identified with the region of Balasagan (Baghasakan in Armenian).

 Geography

-Greater Armenia divided into 16 large provinces.
+The Talysh mountain range formed the southern boundary of Paytakaran.

 Paytarakan was located on the right bank of the Arax River, which separated it from the Armenian provinces of Artsakh, Siunik and Utik to the north, although some authors believe that it included territory on the left bank of the Arax as well.
 It was separated from Adurbadagan to the south by the Karadagh and Talysh mountains and bordered the Caspian Sea to the east.
+Robert H. Hewsen cites the Karadagh range "where it culminates in Mt.
+Yashtasar, probably the Mt.
+Iasonion of Strabo (XI.13.10)" as its probable western boundary and the Talysh range as the southern boundary.
+Its southern boundary was the southeasternmost border of Armenia, with the border touching the Caspian Sea somewhere around modern Astara (on today's Iran–Azerbaijan border).
 It is believed to have encompassed the greater part of the Mughan Plain and the Lankaran Lowlands.
 Paytakaran had a dry climate and is described in Ashkharatsʻoytsʻ as rich in cotton and wild barley.
 Suren Yeremyan estimates its area as 21,000 square kilometres.